What is an Information Security Management System (ISMS)?

 IT security refers to safeguarding all IT assets within an organization, while cybersecurity specifically focuses on defending against cyber threats targeting digital information and network-connected systems.

 • Security professional priorities - Active threats, such as hacking attempts and viruses, are the main focus of CyberSec specialists.
-Infosec professionals have a wider scope, which includes policies and procedures, as well as organisational responsibility for ensuring security.
+InfoSec professionals have a wider scope, which includes policies and procedures, as well as organizational responsibility for ensuring security.

-• Focus of Infosec vs Cybersec - Outside dangers to an organisation's digital infrastructure are the primary focus of Cybersec.
-The goal of Infosec is to safeguard the confidentiality, integrity, and availability of all forms of information assets through the implementation of policies and procedures.
+• Focus of InfoSec vs. CyberSec - Outside dangers to an organization's digital infrastructure are the primary focus of CyberSec.
+The goal of InfoSec is to safeguard the confidentiality, integrity, and availability of all forms of information assets through the implementation of policies and procedures.

 EN_Information Security_IT Security